 Bolted joints are extensively used in the piping industry.
-Flanged joints can only be thought with proper bolting.
+Flanged joints can only be thought of with proper bolting.
 So the selection of appropriate bolts plays an important role in proper joining and preventing leakage.
-By this article, I will try to list a few requirements governing the selection of bolting to complete the flanged joints.
+In this article, I will try to list some requirements governing the selection of bolting to complete a flanged joint.

 The bolt selection criteria can be grouped into two limitation categories:

 Physical Limitations during Bolt Selection

 Threading Requirements: All threads shall be in accordance with ASME B1.1.

 Jack Screws: Jackscrews shall be used to facilitate flange separation for maintenance.
 Joint assemblies that often require frequent separation include orifice plates, spectacle plates, spacers, screens, and drop-out spools.
 The piping layout shall be designed such that flanges can be separated without excessive force.
 Jackscrews shall be installed to be accessible from both sides of the pipe.
 For orifice flanges, jackscrews shall be installed at 3 and 9 o’clock positions.
 When flange separators are used, jackscrews are not required.
 Jack screws shall be the same material as the flange bolts.

 Bolt Selection: Bolting for flanged joints shall be selected for service by service temperature, and corrosivity of the environment.

 Bolt Lengths and Sizes: Bolt length and diameter are determined by the flange standard used.
 Each of the following flange standards has a method for the determination of bolt length.